 Key Takeaways

-- NetSuite and Sage Intacct are two popular SaaS ERP systems with some similarities, but they have meaningful differences in functionality and system architecture.
+- NetSuite and Sage Intacct are two popular software-as-a-service (SaaS) ERP systems with some similarities, but they have meaningful differences in functionality and system architecture.

 - Intacct may have a lower upfront cost, but after a recent price increase Intacct’s cost per full-access user license is now more than twice that of NetSuite.
-In addition, Intacct charges extra for subsidiaries, reporting, and customization that can quickly drive up the total cost of ownership.
+In addition, Intacct charges extra for subsidiaries, consolidations, reporting, customization, and APIs that can quickly drive up the total cost of ownership.

-- NetSuite’s native capabilities for financial consolidations, reporting, CRM, and professional services automation (PSA) stand above Intacct’s, and the vendor lacks a solution comparable to OneWorld for multinational and multisubsidiary businesses.
+- NetSuite has stronger native capabilities for financial consolidations, reporting, CRM, and professional services automation (PSA) than Intacct, and the vendor lacks a solution comparable to OneWorld for multinational and multisubsidiary businesses.

 - NetSuite’s SuiteSuccess implementation methodology that helps customers go live faster at a predetermined price is a key differentiator, as are the platform’s numerous tools to customize and integrate the software with other applications.